 After the heathen King Radbod was defeated, the Germanic gods were not yet.
 When the people of Medemblik started to build the Saint Martin church, the foundation of the tower kept being washed away.
 Even after they chose another spot to build the tower, it kept being washed away or sank into soil.
 And when it happened, they smelled the scent of sulpher.
 Then, Wodan appeared at the master builder.
 If the master builder would sacrifice twenty oxen, Wodan promised to help him out.
 After all the beasts were sacrificed, Wodan said to take the hides and to put them underneath the foundation.
 So the master builder did, and the tower could be built, finally.

 The former land of the Creil Woods have been reclaimed from the sea in the year 1930, and is now known as the Wieringermeer Polder.
 And with it, attaching the island Wieringen back to the mainland again where it originally belonged.
 Texel remains an island.
 For now, that is.
-Read our blog post Refuge on a terp 2.0, waiting to be liberated to read more about the Wieringermeer Polder.
+Read our blog post Refuge on a terp 2.0, waiting to be liberated to read more about the history of the Wieringermeer Polder.

 Contemporary Abbot Outhof wrote in that terrible year 1170: